Contact

 German university entrance qualification

-Foreign university entrance qualification
+Foreign university entrance qualifications

 All documents must be submitted in German.
-If documents are not in German, please enclose an official German translation.
+If documents are not available in German, please enclose an official German translation.
 This does not apply to university entrance qualifications in English or French.

-German language skills
+German language proficiency

 Selection criteria for the allocation of study places

-• 5% foreigners
+• 5% international students

-• 2 % hardship cases
+• 2% hardship cases

-• 30% A-levels quota
+• 30% quota for top A-level students

 • 10% additional aptitude quota (ZEQ)

-University selection procedure (AdH), 60% of study places:
+University selection procedure (AdH), 60% of places:

 Quota